Thinking about an LA to San Diego road trip?

 The distance from Laguna Beach to Encinitas is about 55 miles.
 You have to drive 13 miles from Encinitas to Torrey Pines.

-You can take the freeway till Oceanside.
+You can take the freeway to Oceanside.
 Once you see signs for the city, get out and take the Historic 101 Coast Highway.
 In that way, you will drive around all northern San Diego county towns.

 Breakfast

 Another place that I absolutely love is Beachbreak Cafe (Oceanside).
-I dream of their omelets, burritos and coffee cake (you have to get the coffee cake).
+I dream of their omelets, burritos, and coffee cake (you have to get the coffee cake).
 Give this place a try and you will thanks me later.

 Morning